Michael Klass

-Michael Anthony Klass (born 9 February 1999) is an English professional footballer who plays as a midfielder for Aldershot Town.
+Michael Anthony Klass (born 9 February 1999) is an English professional footballer who plays as a midfielder for Bedfont Sports dual-registered with National League South club Farnborough.

 Club career

-Southend United

 Klass joined Southend United in July 2017, following his release from Queens Park Rangers.
 He went onto make his first-team debut during their EFL Trophy tie against Gillingham, replacing Dru Yearwood in the 2–1 defeat.
 On 2 August 2019, Klass joined National League side Bromley on a one month loan, which was later extended until January 2020.

-Non-League

 He was released by Southend in the summer of 2021 and he subsequently joined Isthmian League Premier Division side Lewes on a free transfer.

 On 29 July 2022, Klass made the step back up to the National League to join Aldershot Town having spent pre-season with the club on trial.
 On 24 September 2022, Klass returned to Lewes on loan.
+He was released by Aldershot after one season.

+In June 2023, Klass signed for National League South club Worthing.
+He joined league rivals Maidstone United in March 2024.

+Following spells with Eastbourne Borough and Bracknell Town, Klass joined Farnborough in November 2025.
+He then dual-registered with Bedfont Sports that some month in order to gain match fitness.